Central Ontario Four Wheel Drive Club

 These roads are occasionally graded or maintained.
 They may cross sandy washes and sections may be rough (washboards).
 Less than 3” water crossing depth, 2WD except for snow, stock vehicle

 Features trails with obstacles that are easy to navigate.
 In optimum weather conditions, these trails may not require the continual use of four-wheel drive (4WD).
-Expect ruts, wash outs and water crossings to 6” small rocks and holes, stock vehicle
+Expect ruts, wash-outs and water crossings to 6” small rocks and holes, stock vehicle

 Moderately demanding trails on which 4WD will be required.
-You may encounter a wide variety of challenges (Potholes, minor washouts, water crossing depth to 10”, medium size rocks, and mud holes) on these trails.
+You may encounter a wide variety of challenges (Potholes, minor wash-outs, water crossing depth to 10”, medium size rocks, and mud holes) on these trails.
 Higher ground clearance and Off-Road tires are recommended.
 Simple recovery gear recommended for stock vehicles (recovery strap)

 Demanding trails on which 4WD is required.
 You will encounter a variety of more difficult challenges (Loose rocks, large potholes, water crossing depth to 15”, steep inclines 15 degrees and large rocks to 10”, 8” mud filled ruts) on these trails.
 Possible with stock 4WD vehicle, however, recommend traction-device (limited-slip or locker) in rear differential, aggressive tread and low air pressure.
-Higher than stock ground clearance is advisable.
-Low range gears used often.
+Higher-than-stock ground clearance is advisable.
+Low-range gears used often.
 Moderate experience and driving skill advised.
 Possible paint and/or rocker-panel damage.
 Recovery gear recommended (Straps/ Hi-lift Jack)

-Challenging trails on which low range 4WD is required.
+Challenging trails on which low-range 4WD is required.
 You will encounter a variety of more difficult challenges (Loose rocks, large potholes, water crossings to 20”, steep inclines 20 degrees and large rocks to 12”, also 12” mud filled ruts) on these trails.
 Not recommended with stock 4WD vehicle.
 Traction device (limited-slip or locker) in rear differential, aggressive tread and low air pressure highly recommended.
-Higher than stock ground clearance is advisable.
+Higher-than-stock ground clearance is advisable.
 Moderate experience and driving skill advised.
 Likely paint and possible rocker-panel damage.
 Hi-lifts, straps and winches recommended

-These trails traverse very rugged terrain (Water crossings 24”+, large rocks to 15”+, deep mud, steep inclines and side hills to 30 degrees) low-range 4WD and higher than stock ground clearance is required.
+These trails traverse very rugged terrain (Water crossings 24”+, large rocks to 15”+, deep mud, steep inclines and side hills to 30 degrees) low-range 4WD and higher-than-stock ground clearance is required.
 Aggressive tread and low air pressure are required.
 Traction Devices (Lockers or limited-slip) in the differentials (front and rear), lift and larger tires (33”+) are recommended.
 These trails require above average Off-Road driving skills.
 Multiple attempts to clear obstacles will be required.
 There will likely be paint damage and possible vehicle body and/or mechanical damage.
 Hi-lift Jacks and winches recommended

 These trails cross extremely rugged terrain with very steep inclines, large boulders, and potentially dangerous situations.
 These trails require modified vehicles, including lift, lockers, and over-sized tires (35”+).
 A High level of Off-Road driving skill is required.
 There are possibilities of rollovers.
 There will likely be paint damage, possible vehicle body and/or mechanical damage.
 Winches are required